Step by Step

 Intersection of Layers

 This step results in the creation of the files: BOD, BOA, LNZ and EFL, which can be used as input files for Talsim.
 To calculate the slope for each HRU, the user must input a Digital Elevation Model (DEM).
 This model is used to calculate the mean slope for each of the created HRUs.
 To generate the HRUs, the three layers (sub-basins, soil and land use) are intersected in a first step.
 The user can set a minimum size of the HRUs [m²] and a minimum percentage of HRUs relative to the sub-basin’s area (see above).
-Please note, that the sum of the areas of all HRUs with the same parameters is compared with the area of the corresponding sub-basin.
+The sum of the areas of all HRUs with the same parameters is compared with the area of the corresponding sub-basin.
 HRUs that fall below the specified size or percentage share are deleted and filled using the ‘Eliminate’-tool.
 You can select the elimination-mode from the drop-down menu (find further information here).

 Gaps within the sub-basin layer are left unfilled, while all other gaps are appropriately filled.
 Any overlapping features within the resulted intersected layer are removed.